Ibrahimovic to sign new one-year AC Milan contract worth around €6m | Goal.com

 Milan have already teased the announcement via their social channels, with a Twitter post showing their television studio accompanied by the text: "What'Z happening?" and an hour-glass emoji.

-Inded, Goal can confirm that Ibrahimovic has agreed to a new one-year contract, with his current deal having been due to expire at the end of the 2020-21 campaign, with the announcement due to follow later today.
+Indeed, Goal can confirm that Ibrahimovic has agreed to a new one-year contract, with his current deal having been due to expire at the end of the 2020-21 campaign, and an official announcement is due to follow later today.

 What’Z happening? ⏳ #SempreMilan #ReadyToUnleash pic.twitter.com/RnQOgDOkhs— AC Milan (@acmilan) April 22, 2021